jssql1234/docs-sqlacc/docs/usage/GST_and_SST/GST.md

 **B. GST-03**

 1. To quick do amendment before submit the GST-03 to RMCD.
+[Click here](/usage/GST/GST/GST#gst---gst-03-amendment) to learn more about the **GST amendment**.
 2. Double click on the item 12 in GST-03.

 ![GST_avoid_error_4](../../../static/img/usage/gst-and-sst/gst/AvoidGSTCost-CheckTransactionsEnteredCorrect-GST03-1.jpg)